SQream/sqream_docs/reference/sql/sql_statements/index.rst

    * - :ref:`alter_role`
      - Applies a change to an existing role
    * - :ref:`create_role`
-     - Creates a roles, which lets you control permissions on tables and databases
+     - Creates a roles, which lets a database administrator control permissions on tables and databases
    * - :ref:`drop_role`
      - Removes roles
    * - :ref:`get_statement_permissions`